Exploit-Master122/CPMMath/README.md

 # Lost of pranks to play on your friends!
+## WARNING,NOT ALL OF THESE ARE SAFE.UNDER NO CURCUMSTANCES ARE YOU ALLOWED TO BLAME ME
 - # ***THE WEIRD WEBSITE MATH PRANK***
 - DO NOT RUN THIS,This is meant as a prank for those dumb kids who use random open-source proxies.
 - If you use this,you will be scarred for many months.